soumyadipdas37/finescoop.github.io/source/_posts/dozens_of_activists_gather_in_notting_hill_for_million_people_march_in_blm_protest.md

 Protesters taking part in the Million People March today in Hyde Park after walking from Notting Hill in west London

+Pictured: Black Lives Matter protesters pass police officers as they march from Notting Hill to Hyde Park this afternoon

-Numbers on the Million People march started at just a few dozen but swelled to around 300 as demonstrators made their way down Bayswater Road.
+ Numbers on the Million People March started at just a few dozen but swelled to around 300 as demonstrators made their way down Bayswater Road.

 The march stopped outside Hyde Park and broke into a rendition of Redemption Song by Bob Marley as demonstrators raised their fists.